Name:Thomas Daniel "Tom" Weiskopf

 Played as the Argentine Open (Abierto de la Republica/Argentina).
 Alberto Rivadeneira (Arg) finished in second place behind Weiskopf (USA).
 [Olivos GC, Pablo Nogués, Buenos Aires].

-Played as the Kemper Open.
-Second-placed George Burns (USA) and Bill Rogers (USA) finished 2 shots behind Weiskopf (USA).
+Played as the Kemper Open (June 2-5).
+Second-placed George Burns (USA) and Bill Rogers (USA) finished 2 shots behind Tom Weiskopf (USA), who recorded the last of his three wins in this event.
 [Quail Hollow Club, Charlotte, NC].

 Played as the Greater Greensboro Open (April 3-6).
 Second-placed Al Geiberger (USA) finished 3 shots behind Weiskopf (USA).
 [Sedgefield CC, Greensboro, NC].